Okta’s GDPR Commitment

 What is the GDPR?

-The GDPR applies globally to any entity that collects, stores, or processes personal data of EU individuals.
-It classifies these entities as either data controllers or data processors.
-Speaking broadly, those categories can be defined as follows:
+The GDPR applies globally to any entity that processes personal data of individuals in the EU, independently of the location of that entity, and to companies that monitor the behaviour of individuals within the EU.
+It also classifies entities as either data controllers or data processors.

-How will all of this impact you?
+How does all of this impact you?

 The biggest potential negative impacts of violating the GDPR are the possibility of fines, and the resulting erosion of an organization’s good standing in the eyes of its employees, business partners, customers, and other entities whose personal data it handles.